mozilla-services/screenshots/docs/METRICS.md

 The `cd9` dimension holds the "login type".
 The values can be:

-* Empty: visitor is not logged in
+* `non-login`: visitor is not logged in
 * `extension`: logged in via the extension, with no FxA login
-* `extension-fxa`: logged in via the extension, WITH an FxA login
+* `extension-fxa`: logged in via the extension, With a FxA login
-* `browser-fxa`: using a non-Firefox browser, with an FxA login
+* `browser-fxa`: using a non-Firefox browser, with a FxA login

 #### A/B tests